 In recent years, these facilities were retrofitted with a reinforced ethylene copolymer alloy geomembrane for the bermed areas and reinforced polyurethane membrane under the floors of the tanks themselves.
 The exterior membrane was left uncovered because it made operation of the facility and the containment area simpler from an operation and stormwater management perspective.

-The XR-5® geomembrane utilized had a negligible coefficient of thermal expansion and contraction so connections were secure and the material itself was not subject to diurnal stress cracking.
-Field seams at these facilities were one-fifth that of unreinforced polyethylene products, due to the flexible nature of the XR-5.
+The XR-5® Geomembrane utilized had a negligible coefficient of thermal expansion and contraction so connections were secure and the material itself was not subject to diurnal stress cracking.
+Field seams at these facilities were one-fifth that of unreinforced polyethylene products, due to the flexible nature of the XR-5 Geomembrane.
+Reinforced and unreinforced geomembranes have unique properties that make them the best solutions for certain applications and projects.

 - Concrete, asphalt, and clay all have inherent negatives for these applications.
 Concrete is permeable to fuel, asphalt is destroyed by fuel, and clay must stay wet in order to provide a barrier.